Abraham's Tea Round

 The route

 Abraham's Tea Round, also known as the George Fisher Tea Round, is a 50km circuit that starts and finishes at the doors of George Fisher in Keswick.
 The challenge is simple: touch the tops you can see from the cafe window on the top floor of the shop.
 The line follows the Cumbria Way to gain Catbells, then heads into Newlands and over Robinson before dropping to Buttermere.
 It picks up High Stile, then crosses to Grisedale Pike and Hopegill Head above Coledale, and returns over Eel Crag, Sail, Causey Pike, Rowling End and Barrow on one of Lakeland's finest ridges back into Keswick.
-This GPX measures around 2236m of ascent, with the route commonly cited at around 3300m by other reckonings.
+This GPX measures around 3,389m of ascent, in line with the roughly 3,300m the round is commonly cited at.

 The Wainwrights and the reward